 In case you didn’t know yet, this is the area below your hero section.
-That’s where your homepage should work really hard to at getting your traffic to where they should go.
+That’s where your homepage should work hard to get your traffic to where it should go.
 In short, they’re your homepage’s traffic cop.

 It should be composed of one word concluding your service.
 Don’t make your promotional area too busy.
 It should not be composed of paragraphs.

 Also, don’t give your visitors too many options.
-So often, websites tend to give many services and try to get their visitors to choose one.
+So often, websites tend to provide many services and try to get their visitors to choose one.
 Nonetheless, those options are a lot for the brain to handle.
-Therefore, it will help if you add at least three to four services maximum in your promotional area.
+Therefore, it will help to add at least three to four services maximum in your promotional area.

 We understand how challenging it can be to write your website’s opening paragraph.
-It feels like you have many things to talk about yourself and the things you do and trying to fit it in a short space.
+It feels like you have many things to talk about yourself and what you do and try to fit it in a short space.

 To help you in this dilemma, it’s recommended you don’t make it about you.
 Instead, talk about your audience in general and the things you can do for them.
 For example, when we talk about writing your introduction, emphasize your audience and introduce the things you do.

 Your headline is the first piece of copy your visitor will read on your homepage.
 However, your goal should not be to get your visitors to interact with that first opening paragraph.
 Instead, the purpose of your opening paragraph is to motivate them to keep reading and move through your page.

 Basically, it obliges them to want to learn more.
 So, as you create your opening paragraph, ensure that the copy efficiently grabs your reader’s attention.